 Building your hybrid SQL server

 As a hybrid solution, you’ll have data stores both on-premises and in the cloud.
 Your reasons for this may vary, from upholding laws and regulations to concerns over data sovereignty.
 Many IT professionals like to have the data close to hand, right where they can keep an eye on it.

 - Are disaster recovery processes in place?

 The hybrid infrastructure allows you to broaden out, extending your on-prem storage to the cloud.
 There are several ways to harness the ‘best of both worlds.

 Businesses looking for long-term, cost-effective storage solutions will want to see how best to move under-used or unneeded data to the cloud.
-You can then run on the most up-to-date or popular data.
-This can improve access times without systems carrying excess data (and paying for it, to boot).
+You can then run on the most up-to-date or popular data, and this can improve access times without systems carrying excess data (and paying for it, to boot).

-Alternatively, you may choose to strictly use the cloud for hosting applications, connecting via your on-prem data store.
+Alternatively, you may strictly use the cloud for hosting applications, connecting via your on-prem data store.

 However, in most cases, when you introduce the hybrid approach, you’ll be boosting your existing on-prem configuration.
 After all, you already own the hardware; you’re complementing your set-up without unnecessary expenditure or business disruption.

 In this scenario, your cloud infrastructure acts like a remote data center, a failsafe standing by to take the strain when needed and backing up your data in case of outage or loss.

 To recreate this build in your own business, you can use the SQL server feature Always On Availability Group (AG) or the multi-node, Windows Server-specific Windows Server Failover Clustering (WSFC).